zanemmiller2/baseNencoder/README.md

 <ins>base58 encoding</ins> is completed by reading in a complete stream of data -> converting it to a hexstring representing each byte of the input -> converting the hex string to an array of integers representing the digits of the integer value of the concatenated hexstring -> converting the arbitrarily large "integer" to its b58 representation.
 The program is limited to encoding at most 256 bytes.

-<ins>base58 decoding</ins> is completed by reading in data in blocks of up to eleven encoded bytes at a time and converting it to up to eight ascii characters.
-The program converts eleven bytes of input at a time do to the size limitations of unsigned long long integers in C.
+<ins>base58 decoding</ins> is completed by reading in data in a complete stream of data, converting the b58 indexes of each read in byte to a base10 integer and then converting to an ascii string with modulus division of 256.

 <ins>base64 encoding</ins> is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.